 Scientists are supported in their public engagement efforts by an array of professionals, including public engagement practitioners who have expertise in conducting public engagement, can more easily connect scientists to various publics, and can support and train scientists for their engagement.
 Practitioners translate best practices from public engagement research and work with evaluators to understand the impact of public engagement activities.
-Join the Public Engagement with Science group on Trellis, AAAS’ new web-based scientific communication and collaboration platform, to connect with others who can help you get started!

 Below are descriptions of different types of public engagement activities, with different goals and approaches.

 A visual model of public engagement

 Public input into science-related policymaking is an important facet of public engagement with science, and is typically oriented toward achieving actions or outputs from the interactions.
 These approaches can focus on long-range planning perspectives, continuous public consultation, and institutional self-reflection and course correction in response to public input on new (Einsiedel, 2014)

 In the mid-2000s, with a legislative mandate from Congress and funding from the National Science Foundation, policy-focused engagement efforts in the U.S. expanded to focus on emerging issues related to nanotechnology and synthetic biology, with deliberation taking place "upstream" (i.e., earlier in the development process, before technology hits the market).
 Such efforts can involve members of the public in important exploratory conversations that identify and anticipate social, political, and ethical concerns.
 On more mature issues such as drug regulation or stem cell research, deliberation exercises can enrich discussion of possible policy options, eliciting public input on the pros and cons of different courses of action, including whether and how to move forward with related policies (Macnaghten and Chilvers, 2013).